lhbikos/ReC_MultivModel/docs/09_SEM_MeasMod.md

 ### Wait!
 Why did we do this?

 Evaluating a structural model involves two steps.
 The first is the evaluation of the measurement model.
 This model allows all of the latent variables to freely covary (i.e., to correlate with each other).
-If this model has poor fit, the structural model will be worse.
+If this model has poor fit, the structural model will likely be worse.
 Therefore, evaluating the measurement model, and potentially respecifying it with parceled indicators can be a helpful step prior to evaluating the structural model.
 In fact, it is a step I highly recommend, because, as we saw, it generally improves model fit.
 And the just-identified solution better accounts for the measurement error.

 ### What if one of my variables only has one or two indicators?